 It’s inevitable that at some point over the summer, you will hear the words, “I’m bored.”
 Be prepared!
 Sit down as a family and create a list of fun things you’d like to do before the kids head back to school.
 You can put smaller (last-minute friendly) activities on popsicle sticks to draw at random when boredom hits.
 Trips that require more coordination can be scheduled now.
 Keep in mind that many places are still requiring tickets and timed entry, so more activities may need to be planned ahead of time.
 This is a great task for Saturday mornings – get set for the week ahead!

 Once you’ve gotten a head start on summer organization projects, the the fun can begin!
-Be sure to sign up for our newsletter so you are the first to know when the next blog hits the website; it’s all about my tips for Surviving Summer with Kids!
+Be sure to sign up for our newsletter so you are the first to know when the next blog hits the website; and be sure to read my tips for Surviving Summer with Kids!
 You won’t want to miss it.

 Each of my career choices-wedding coordinator, event planner, and teacher — gave me the creative freedom to organize everyone and everything.
 I have always thrived on to-do lists, planners, and systems!
 Now, I lead a team of organizers to help me on my mission.
 Read more…